Andree Parrilla

 Andree Parrilla (born July 23, 1996) is a Mexican racquetball player.
-He has won 3 major singles titles and 6 doubles titles on the International Racquetball Tour, and represented Mexico at international competitions.
+He is the current Central American and Caribbean Games champion in Men's Doubles, winning the title with Eduardo Portillo at the 2026 Central American and Caribbean Games in Santo Domingo.
+Parrilla has won 3 major singles titles and 8 doubles titles on the International Racquetball Tour.

 Junior years – Success at World Juniors

 Parrilla played Boys U14 Singles at the 2011 International Racquetball Federation (IRF) World Junior Championships in Santo Domingo, Dominican Republic, where he lost in the quarterfinals to Bolivia's Marcelo Vargas, 15–11, 15–14.
 He next played at World Juniors in 2013, when Parrilla won Boys U16 Singles in Sucre, Bolivia, where he defeated Coby Iwaasa in the semi-finals, 15–5, 15–6, and Rodrigo Montoya, 15–9, 15–11.
 Finally, Parrilla was runner up in Boys U18 at World Juniors in 2015 in Santo Domingo, Dominican Republic, where he lost to Rodrigo Montoya in the final, 15–7, 15–11.

 While still a teenager, Parrilla made his first appearance with the Mexico National Team at the 2014 Pan American Racquetball Championships in Santa Cruz, Bolivia in Men's Singles.
 He reached the final by beating Bolivia's Carlos Keller in the quarterfinals, 7–15, 15–11, 11–6, and Canada's Vincent Gagnon, 15–10, 15–9, in the semi-finals, and lost to USA's Jose Rojas, 15–4, 15–11.